dahliacreative/gridify.js/README.md

 ##### N.B. gridify.js is currently untested with any History API polyfills.
 If you have any success using gridify.js with a History API fallback, mainly history.js then please let me know and I will update the documentation to reccommend it.

-###### Please note, the HTML5 History API will not work with local files and there for you must run your project on a server or run locally on MAMP or POW or somethign similar.
+###### Please note, the HTML5 History API will not work with local files and therefore you must run your project on a server or run locally on MAMP or POW or somethign similar.

 ## Head